pbausch/RecommendedRSS/README.md

 	/hackernews-favorites?name=[username]

 It scrapes the user's favorite stories tab at Hacker News and returns an RSS feed that includes those links.

+## Mlkshk

+Accepts a Mlkshk username at

+	/mlkshk-likes?name=[username]

+It scrapes the user's likes at Mlkshk returns an RSS feed that includes those items.